FlukeAndFeather/ork214final/README.md

 Includes code for tidying and manipluating data, and code for creating the final output

 #### Output
-Includes the final reproduced figure.
+Includes the cleaned CSV file need to create the reproduced figure.

+#### Paper
+Contains files for the paper website creating the figures, hosted by GitHub Pages.

 #### Scratch
 Unpolished R code files.